hydroper/as3parser/crates/as3_verifier/doc-progress.md

 - [ ] Value
   - [ ] The `Value` type kind represents a value with a static type and various variations.
 - [ ] Delegate
+- [ ] Unresolved
+  - [ ] The `Unresolved` type kind represents an unresolved symbol that is eventually replaced by another type as the verifier finishes tasks.

 Names: